PRE-SALE – NSW CPP41419 Certificate IV in Real Estate PracticePre-Sale Price $699 (RRP $999 – SAVE $300)

 REAA is a specialised training centre for the real estate industry.
-REAA provides flexible options for you to get into the real estate industry.
+REAA provides self-paced learning for you to get into the real estate industry as a real estate salesperson or property manager.
 The use of an online learning platform allows the flexibility you need and you can complete the course at your own pace, at any time of the day you like.
-You have a full 12-months to complete the course from the time of your enrolment to submit all assessments.
-Your assessments are marked within 7 business days of your last assessment submission once you notify the team of your completion.
-Priority Grading is also available at an additional cost should you require this.

 - Per Module: 6 - 8 hours

 - CPPREP4003 – Access and interpret legislation in real estate

 - CPPREP4002 – Access and interpret ethical practice in real estate

 - CPPREP4001 – Prepare for professional practice in real estate

 - CPPREP4004 – Establish marketing and communication profiles in real estate